 Other APF Events in San Francisco

-We will have a limited number of copies of a special edition of Compass created for the WFS conference.
-Pick up your copy on Friday at the Professional Development Day or on Saturday evening at the Annual Reception, and at the WFS bookstore.
+We had a limited number of copies of a special edition of Compass created for the WFS conference at the Professional Development Day.
+Saturday evening at the Annual Reception, and at the WFS bookstore.

 APF Members Presenting at WFS San Francisco: A Guide